DSEDDIE/King_County_Housing_Project/README.md

 ## Methods

-One of the first methods we did was looking for any correlation.
+One of the first methods used was to looking for any correlation.

 ***
 Questions to consider: